waynodiablo/Oystercard/battle_ships/learning_objectives.md

 * Pass `Proc`s and `lambda`s as arguments
 * Construct tests using `Proc`s and `lambda`s (e.g `expect { x }.to raise_error`)

-## Dependency Injection/Inversion
+## Class Methods

+* Remember that a class method can be called directly on a class, without class instantiation
-* Define a dependency in OOD
+* Define a class method in Ruby
-* Explain why minimising dependencies is good for code maintainability
+* Decide when to use class methods
-* Use Dependency Injection to minimise dependencies
+* Use a class method to get rid of "magic numbers" from code
-* Use Dependency Inversion to minimise dependencies
+* Use a class method to make instantiation of an object more readable

-## SOLID principles

-* Know that 'S' is the Single Responsibility Principle (SRP)
-* Know that 'O' is the Open Closed Principle (OCP)
-* Know that 'L' is the Liskov Substitution Principle (LSP)
-* Know that 'I' is the Single Responsibility Principle (SRP)
-* Know that 'D' is the Dependency Injection/Inversion (DIP)

 ## Gems